 Codependence as Relationship Addiction

-Another important distinction is that codependency is defined as a psychological dependence on another individual, whereas a physical need for a substance characterizes addiction.
-However, addiction and codependency can both be difficult to overcome.
-Talk to a therapist or counselor if needed.
+Another significant difference is that codependency is characterized by a psychological reliance on another person, but addiction is characterized by a physical need for a substance.
+Nevertheless, codependency and addiction can both be challenging to overcome.
+Consult a counselor or therapist if necessary.

 Subscribe to our newsletter!